alst2821/yut45390.github.com/source/index.rst

 .. _sphinx: http://www.sphinx-doc.org/

-I talk a little bit about python :ref:`ref-python` and re-structured text :ref:`ref-docutils`.
+I talk a little bit about :ref:`python <ref-python>` and :ref:`re-structured text <ref-docutils>`.

 I also keep documentation about :ref:`ref-fedora`.
 This was originally in `other linux`_ page.

 .. _`other linux`: https://sites.google.com/site/thelinux2017/fedora/find

+Finally, I used to host a set of bookmarks in this site, but most of the :ref:`bookmarks <ref-bookmarks>` are already unavailable, because they are too old.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    bookmarks
+   centos/centos
    chinese-links
    docutils
    epics
-   fedora
+   fedora/fedora
    insurance
    magit
    python